SynapseProject/syntinel.docs/docs/implementations/amazon-web-services.md

 ![Cloud Formation Outputs](../resources/versions/cloudformation.png)

-Each cloud formation template includes a version variable in athe  output variable of the stack.
+Each cloud formation template includes a version variable in the  output variable of the stack.
 This will let you know which release version of the templates were used to install this Syntinel applicaiton.

 ### Lambda Function Code